-Note: An applicant must identify up to four study citations to be reviewed against the What Works Clearinghouse (WWC) Handbooks (as defined in this notice) for the purposes of meeting the definition of "strong evidence."
+Note: An applicant must identify up to four studies to be reviewed against the What Works Clearinghouse (WWC) Handbooks (as defined in this notice) for the purposes of meeting the definition of "strong evidence."
 The studies may have been conducted by the applicant or by a third party.
-An applicant should clearly identify these citations in the Evidence form.
-An applicant must ensure that all citations are available to the Department from publicly available sources and provide links or other guidance indicating where it is available.
-The Department may not review a study citation that an applicant fails to clearly identify for review.
+An applicant must clearly identify the citation for each study in the Evidence form.
+An applicant must ensure that all cited studies are available to the Department from publicly available sources and provide links or other guidance indicating where each is available.
+The Department may not review a study that an applicant fails to clearly identify for review.

-In addition to including up to four study citations, applicants should describe in the form information such as the following: (1) The positive student outcomes they intend to replicate under their Expansion grant and how the characteristics of students and the positive student outcomes in the study citations correspond with the characteristics of the high-need students to be served under the Expansion grant; (2) the correspondence of practice(s) the applicant plans to implement with the practice(s) cited in the studies; and (3) the intended student outcomes that the proposed practice(s) attempts to impact.
+In addition to including up to four study citations, an applicant must provide in the Evidence form the following information: (1) The positive student outcomes the applicant intends to replicate under its Expansion grant and how these outcomes correspond to the positive student outcomes in the cited studies; (2) the characteristics of the population to be served under its Expansion grant and how these characteristics correspond to the characteristics of the students in the cited studies; (3) the characteristics of the setting to be served under its Expansion grant and how these characteristics correspond to the settings in the cited studies; and (4) the practice(s) the applicant plans to implement under its Expansion grant and how the practice(s) correspond with the practice(s) in the cited studies.